 The Hertford bursary will be automatically credited to your College account in two equal instalments in January and April.

 Student Support Fund

 Students who experience unexpected financial hardship during their time at Hertford may apply for a grant from the college Student Support Fund.
-Grants are available to UK, EU and overseas undergraduates and graduates and are awarded termly on the recommendation of the Student Support Committee.
-The Student Support Committee meets each term in 3rd and 7th weeks.
+Grants are available to UK, EU and overseas undergraduates and graduates and are awarded termly on the recommendation of the Student Support Sub-Committee.
+The Student Support Sub-Committee meets each term in 3rd and 6th weeks.
 In a financial emergency an application may be considered between meetings.
-Please contact the College Office for further information.
+Please contact the Academic Office for further information.
 Application forms are available here.

 Preston Travel and Research Fund

 The Preston Travel and Research Fund is designed to support undergraduates through the provision of small scale grants to enable them to undertake projects with a demonstrable connection to their academic experience while at Hertford College.
 The Fund is not a substitute for ‘hardship’ support, nor is it designed to provide any kind of long-term financial support.
 It exists to enable students to undertake specific academic-related projects or activities that they might otherwise be prevented from undertaking because of financial constraints.
 Applications by Friday of 4th week of each term.
 For further details see here.